There are a lot of claims for the ‘best’ credit card.

 Similar to the structure of points rewards cards, the travel rewards cards allow cardholders to earn miles through the associated frequent-flier program that can be redeemed later on as rewards such as hotel stays, theme park admission tickets, and airline tickets.
 The benefit of these cards tends to be higher rewards earned but less flexibility to redeem them.
 For example, 5x points back on any airline purchases and 1x points earned on everything else.

 Ways To Earn Points

 The key to maximizing rewards is to pick the right credit card that best fits your spending habits.

-To order to maximize the amount of points you receive, you should:
+In order to maximize the number of points you receive, you should:

 1.)
 Analyze your past transaction history

 2.)
 Figure out what categories you spent the most on

 3.)
 Then apply for the credit card that rewards those categories the most